wgxcodersdc/organization/learning-resources/java-android/getting_started_android.md

 **Ensure that you have the most recent version of Android Studio:**

 After launching Android Studio, select the check for updates option in the toolbar.

+###<a name="InstallPackages">Wait, there's more!
+Time to install packages.</a>###

+Android Studio doesn't work right out of the box, so we will have to install some additional packages in order to make it run properly.
+Here are the ones we recommend; you can always add additional packages or delete unnecessary ones later.

+* Open Android Studio.
+* On the Welcome menu, click on _Configure_.
+* Select _SDK Manager_.
+* In the window that opens, select the following packages:
+  *  Tools - this should select all items in that category.
+  *  Android 4.4.2 (API 19)
+  *  In the Extras category:  Android Support Repository, Android Support Library, Google Repository, and Google USB Driver
+* Select _Install Packages_.
+* Accept License Agreement.

 ###<a name="SetupPhone">Let’s take the time to set up your phone.</a>###